 - Between F8 and F11 is the ideal aperture for any lens.
 The greater the F value, the greater the depth of field — in other words, the more of the product will be in focus.
 An Aperture of F8 is a good starting point; a greater depth of field is required, increasing the aperture to F11 or higher to concentrate on more of the subject.

 - Shoot RAW mode and use the option Flash White Balance and a 5-second self-timer to reduce camera shake.
-In the case of a handheld camera, you need not set timer.
+In the case of a handheld camera, you need not set a timer.

 - Use a meter to measure the brightness of your light.
 Determine the proper aperture for your scene using your light meter.
 Take a practice shot and check it via histogram.
 In comparison, the histogram is a visual representation of the number of pixels in a picture.
 There are three distinct sections: the highlights, the shadows, and the mid-tones.